-Zadar is a charming coastal town on the shore in the north of Croatia.
-It is a city surrounded by monumental riches of medieval and renaissance times but is also famously known for the contemporary architectural installment of the Sea Organ.
+Zadar is a charming coastal town on the shore in the north of Croatia surrounded by monumental riches of medieval and renaissance times.
+It is also famously known for the contemporary architectural installment of the Sea Organ of Zadar.

 What is the Sea Organ of Zadar?

 The Sea Organ or ‘Morske orgulje’ in Croatian, uses a system of 35 pipes and chambers in tandem with the moving waves of the sea to create music.
 This 70 metre organ built under a set of large marble steps. was the brainchild of artist and architect Nikola Bašić as part of the project to redesign the new city coast (Nova rive).
 The site was opened to the public on 15 April 2005 and is a huge draw to Croatians and tourists curious to experience the harmonic sounds.